stewarthu/llm-notes/README.md

   but you will have to use GPUs for training models.
 You can build you own box with RTX 3090 (or 4090 if you have a few extra bucks), or rent online from one of those small guys:
   [vast.ai](https://cloud.vast.ai/), [runpod](https://www.runpod.io/gpu-instance/pricing), or Azure/AWS if
   you are not paying the bills out of your own pocket.
+Stick with A100s if you have budget - everything just works with A100s.

 ## Closed Foundation Models

-- OpenAI
-- Google
-- Anthropic
+- OpenAI: Build stuff with OpenAI to get your feet wet, read their cookbooks, they are really good.
+- Google: Have not really tried Bard model....
+- Anthropic: On my list, never really played with Claude/Claude2.

 ## Open Foundation Models

 ### LLaMA and finetuned variants

-FB's release of LLaMA set off a wave of fine tuned variants of LlaMA 7/13/30/65B models, with some fun playing with names of Llama family.
+FB's release of LLaMA set off a wave of fine tuned variants of LLaMA 7/13/30/65B models, with some fun playing with names of Llama family.
 See [Huggingface Leaderboard for Open LLMs](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) for some of those notable models.

+Now with release of Llama 2, the real competition and fun starts !

 - [Alpaca](https://github.com/tatsu-lab/stanford_alpaca): This is the first model coming out of Standford.
   It was trained on the instructions generated from ChatGPT.